 Importance of Maintaining a Dry Basement

 Unfinished basements tend to have a bad reputation of being dark, damp and slightly musty.
 Because of this, a common misconception is that it is normal for basements to be damp and musty.
 Homeowners often justify it with, “you know, it’s a basement.”
 Yes, basements are often vulnerable to dampness and moisture buildup, more so than most other areas of your New Jersey home.
-However, NJ homeowners can take steps to control moisture buildup, minimize dampness and prevent that musty odor (usually caused by mold growth).
+However, it is very possible to prevent wet basements.
+South Jersey homeowners can take steps to control moisture buildup, minimize dampness and prevent that musty odor (usually caused by mold growth).

 Don’t just accept that your basement has moisture problems.
-Whether it is humidity issues, seepage, leaks or flooding, there are plenty of ways to solve the moisture problems plaguing your basement.
+Whether it is humidity issues, seepage, leaks or flooding– you can prevent wet basements as long as you know the moisture source.
 Keeping your basement dry is the key to preserving your home.
 By keeping water out of your basement, you can prevent wide variety of property damage and avoid various maintenance problems that can be caused by moisture buildup (i.e.: water damage and mold growth).

-As a homeowner, you have the power to prevent water damage and prevent mold growth in your basement by keeping it dry.
+As a homeowner, you have the power to prevent wet basements, prevent basement water damage and prevent mold growth in your basement by keeping it dry.

 Regular Foundation Maintenance

 Do not neglect your foundation walls.
 A compromised foundation can lead to a wide variety of problems throughout the building structure, like water intrusion.
-In order to keep your basement dry, you should conduct routine foundation maintenance checks (conducted at least twice a year).
+In order to effectively prevent wet basements, you should conduct routine foundation maintenance checks (conducted at least twice a year).
 Signs of foundation damage or other problems need to be properly addressed immediately.
 Even small cracks can let in unwanted water.
 Larger cracks can quickly turn into a huge disaster.

 Clean Gutters & Sufficient Downspouts